Context Engineering

 Also known as: Context Curation, Context Window Management

-Pick which tokens enter the window, in what order, with what weighting.
+Decides which tokens fill the model's window, in what order, at what fraction of budget.

 Decision